valerino/es-vscraper/readme.md

-                        Automatically choose the first found entry after the specified seconds, in case of multiple entries found (default is ask on multiple choices) --delete [DELETE]     delete all the entries whose path matches this regex from the gamelist.xml (needs --gamelist_path, anything else is ignored)) --preprocess [PREPROCESS]
+                        Automatically choose the first found entry after the specified seconds, in case of multiple entries found (default is ask on multiple choices) --delete_from_gamelist [DELETE_FROM_GAMELIST]
+                        delete all the entries whose path matches this regex from the gamelist.xml (needs --gamelist_path, anything
+                        else is ignored)
+  --preprocess [PREPROCESS]
                         preprocess folder at "path" and keep only the files matching the given regex (every other parameter is ignored).
 This cleans the directory for later processing by the scraper.
-  --preprocess_move_not_matching [PREPROCESS_MOVE_NOT_MATCHING]
+  --dumpbin [DUMPBIN]
+                        move non-scraped, not matching from --preprocess or duplicates from --preprocess_duplicates files to this
+                        path if specified
-                        move not matching files from --preprocess to this path instead of deleting --preprocess_test     test for preprocessing options, do not delete/move files --debug               Print scraping result on the console
+  --preprocess_duplicates check for duplicates, ask for delete/move to dumpbin --preprocess_test     test for preprocessing options, do not delete/move files --debug               Print scraping result on the console
 ~~~~